andrewdonaldsylvester/OGL-Math-Project/README.md

    color = vec4(1.0f, 0.5f, 0.0f, 1.0f);
 }

-A lot of this may look confusing but the relavant parts to note are:
+A lot of this may look confusing but there are a few relevant parts to understanding how this works.

-*The vertices array on line 7.
-This defines the vertex x and y coordinates.
+The vertices array on line 7 defines the vertex x and y coordinates.
+The coordinates range from -1 to 1 for the x and y axes.
+This coordinate system is called normalized device coordinates (NDC).
+0, 0 would be in the center of the window, -1, -1 would be in the bottom left and 1, 1 would be in the top right.

+On line 59 we tell the program that this data comes in pairs of two, it now is able to pass the data to our shaders.

+Looking at the vertex shader we can see that all it does it take the x and y coordinates, sets their z coordinate to 0 because this is a 2D rendering, and it sets the fourth coordinate, w, to 1.
+This fourth coordinate is not relevant to this example but we will see it in use later on.
+The fragment shader doesn't modfiy anything with our position data, it never will, it is only used to determine the color of the vertices.

+Running this program we should end up with something like this: